munificent/craftinginterpreters/book/chunks-of-bytecode.md

 ^code write-chunk-with-line (1 after)

-When we allocate or grow the code array, we do the same for the line info too:
+When we allocate or grow the code array, we do the same for the line info too.

 ^code write-chunk-line (2 before, 1 after)

-Finally, we store the line number in the array:
+Finally, we store the line number in the array.

 ^code chunk-write-line (1 before, 1 after)